lazyzq/MatlabPeridynamicsCode/README.md

 # Matlab Peridynamics Code
-Translation of Fotran codes in book Peridynamic Theory and Its Applications (Erdogan Madenci, Erkan Oterkus) into a MATLAB version.
+Translation of Fortran codes in book Peridynamic Theory and Its Applications (Erdogan Madenci, Erkan Oterkus) into a MATLAB version.

 Results are as following:
 ## 8.1 Longitudinal Vibration of Bar